grafana/k6-learn/Modules/Parallel requests in k6.md

 B: Your load test's executed requests per second (rps) will increase.
 C: The application server caches batched requests and performance is improved.

-Answer: B

 ### Question 3

 When might you _not_ want to use parallel requests?

-A: When you want to reduce the amount of requests your test is sending
+A: When you want to increase the amount of requests your test is sending
 B: When you have requests using multiple types of HTTP methods
 C: When you're testing API endpoints

-Answer: C
+### Answers

+1. A. Parallel requests are sometimes, but not always, useful.
+For example, they are useful if you're trying to simulate a user accessing a web app on a browser, but not so useful if you're trying to mimic sequential requests to an API endpoint.
+2. B. All other things being equal, increasing the parallelism of your requests will increase the throughput (rps) of your test.
+3. A. The key here is your objective, not *what* you're testing.
+If you want to increase your test throughput (the amount of requests sent by k6), parallel requests *would* be a valid way to do that.
+Whether you're using multiple HTTP methods or testing API endpoints is beside the point.